Student Life

 GIVE (Geriatric Interactions through Volunteering and Education) aims to expose medical students to the field of geriatrics through volunteering and educational events.Gertrude Stein Society (LGBTQIA)

-We are the School of Medicine, School of Nursing, and School of Public Health LGBTQ+ graduate student organization.
+We are the school of Medicine, school of Nursing, and school of Public Health LGBTQ+ graduate student organization.
 We are dedicated to fostering a welcoming environment on campus for students, supplementing the curriculum’s LGBTQ+ material, and advocating for the rights of members of our community.Hopkins Med Engaging Homelessness

 One aspect of the mission is to better equip medical students to directly engage with our neighbors experiencing homelessness.
 In our efforts to address homelessness, we hope to never distance ourselves from the fact that we are surrounded by homelessness every day and that we have neighbors experiencing homelessness.
 We hope to anchor all our efforts in the goal of engaging in close proximity with our neighbors experiencing homelessness, rather than addressing homelessness in a manner that is physically distant from those experiencing homelessness.Hopkins Med for Harm Reduction (HMHR)

 Hopkins Med for Harm Reduction (HMHR) is driven to increase safety and reduce injury by meeting our community members where they are, without passing judgement or alienating those who are already marginalized.
-Our group is the Hopkins SOM chapter of Baltimore Harm Reduction Coalition, a coalition of community members from across Baltimore city who help reduce risk in those engaging in high-risk behavior.
+Our group is the Johns Hopkins SOM chapter of Baltimore Harm Reduction Coalition, a coalition of community members from across Baltimore city who help reduce risk in those engaging in high-risk behavior.
 HMHR works on issues including overdose prevention, needle exchange, and sex education.Incarceration and Health Justice Collective

 The Incarceration and Health Justice Collective is a group of students at the Johns Hopkins Medical Institutions who recognize the importance of health justice for incarcerated and previously incarcerated persons.
 We strive to educate ourselves and our peers about health disparities stemming from the carceral system and the societal inequities that manifest through it, to support policy and advocacy initiatives countering mass incarceration and improving healthcare for incarcerated people, and to engage in service projects that empower people whose lives have been affected by the criminal legal system.Medical Education Resources Initiative for Teens (MERIT)